mchesler613/django_adventures/oauth2_web_application_integration_with_github_and_oauthlib.md

 ## Integration with OAuthLib and Requests

-To integrate our Django app with oauthlib, we need to install the package.
+To integrate our Django app with `oauthlib`, we need to install the package.

 ```
 $ pip install oauthlib